jengelh/g-manual/index.rst

     * connects to gromox-zcore for state and mailbox access

-* Frontend HTTP server (possibly as load balancers), e.g. nginx on port 443
+* Frontend HTTP server (possibly as a fedration of load balancers later down the road), e.g. nginx, on port 443

   * Proxies to 9001 for URIs belonging to grommunio-web

   * Proxies to 10443 for URIs belonging to OXDISCO, MAPI, RPC

-  * Proxies to an uwsgi for URIs belonging to admin-api

   * Serves up flat files (e.g. for grommunio-web/chat/meet/admin-web)

+  * Also listens on 8080/8443 and serves the Administrator interface there (more flat files).

+  * Proxies to an AF_LOCAL socket for URIs belonging to the AAPI REST interface.

 * gromox-midb